WHAT’S GOING ON IN THE OLD MILL DISTRICT & CENTRAL OREGON

 Indoor plants are experiencing a strong comeback – a quick glimpse at Pinterest, Instagram, or many local living rooms show colorful leaves and fascinating textures.

 A touch of luscious green can truly brighten an indoor space during a cold, Central Oregon winter.
 They also help cleanse the air and have an overall calming effect on a space.

 Inventory and plant care are important aspects in making plant choices.
 John Kish, co-owner of the plant shop Somewhere That’s Green, notices several changes as fall becomes winter.
 He notes that inventory options are typically driven by the actual nurseries, as certain plants are only released during the holidays, such as Christmas Cactus and Norfolk Pines.
 Other cactus varieties can be more difficult to find, but other plants are still plentiful, such as Calatheas, Orchids, and beautifully mounted epiphytes of all varieties

-Kish talks with many people looking to give plants as unique items for Hanukah, Christmas, or as host/hostess gifts.
+Kish talks with many people looking to give plants as a unique housewarming or birthday gift in the winter.
 Is your friend new to plant parenthood?
 He recommends a small Sansevieria (aka Snake Plant).
 Cactus do well in Bend, says Kish, especially if the house tends to be dry.
 Is your friend a minimalist?
 Wall mounted plants are perfect for people who hate clutter and have good light.

 The great thing about the gift of a plant is the chance to personalize it to match your friend’s personality, explains Kish.
 Find the perfect plant and choose a locally made pot or macramé.
 Cactus always look better with a small cowboy hat perched on top, and Kish sells both.